pschatzmann/logic-analyzer/README.md

 |AVR Processors (Nano)   |    109170 |         500 |    8 |
 |Raspberry Pico          |   2203225 |      100000 |    8 |

+Please note, that SUMP currently supports only max 65535 samples.

 # Summary

 The basic implementation is only using a single core.
 While capturing is in process we do not support any cancellation triggered from Pulseview.
 In order to support this, we would just need to extend the functionality in a specific sketch to run the capturing on one core and the command handling on the second core.
 And this is exactly the purpose of this library: to be able to build a custom optimized logic analyzer implementation with minimal effort!

+Please check out the [examples directory](https://github.com/pschatzmann/logic-analyzer/tree/main/examples) for some dedicated implementations.
+And if you come up with your own implementation, please share it with the community...